 Basic Weka configuration involving the creation of a cluster by dedicating complete servers to Weka backends, as opposed to converged deployment.

 A collection of hardware components that can fail together due to a single root cause.

-A collection of filesystems which share a common connectivity to an object store system.
+A collection of filesystems which share a common tiering policy to object-store.

 Frequently-used data (as opposed to warm data), usually residing on SSDs.

 Amount of space available for user data on SSDs in a configured Weka system.